dongri/facebook-node/README.md

 *This is a non-standard behavior and does not work in the official client side FB JS SDK.*

-facebook-node-sdk is capable of handling oauth requests which return non-json responses.
+fb-api is capable of handling oauth requests which return non-json responses.
 You can use it by calling `api` method.

 ### Get facebook application access token